SimonAsaert/ZellaBackground/People.md

 <summary><H3>History</H3></summary>

 When Borlic speaks of his past, he speaks with clear pride.
-How he descends from "great leaders" of the past who are no longer in power "due to a technicaity" or some such.
+How he descends from "great leaders" of the past who are no longer in power "due to a technicality" or some such.
 Whatever power his family had allowed him to end up eucated in business, specialising in extraction-based business.

 In this time, his boastful nature would leave him surrounded by a small group of sycophants, all believing he'd help them rise the ranks in his Hutt society.
 They, however, were stepping-stones for Borlic to grow in the society, being used for the dirty work and rewarded pennies for their labour.